HTTP-RPC/Kilo/README.md

         resultHandler:(void (^)(id, NSError *))resultHandler;

 Method arguments can be any numeric type, a boolean, or a string.
 Indexed collection arguments are specified as arrays of any supported simple type (e.g. `[Double]`), and keyed collections are specified as dictionaries (e.g. `[String: Int]`).
 Dictionary arguments must use `String` values for keys.

-Attachments are specified a dictionary of URL arrays.
-The URLs refer to local resources whose contents will be transmitted along with the method arguments.
-If provided, they are sent to the server as multipart form data, like an HTML form.
-See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.

 The result handler callback is called upon completion of the remote method.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.